Time & Date

 WBUR CitySpace 890 Commonwealth Avenue Boston, MA 02215Open in Google Maps

-Join Robin Young, co-host of Here & Now, and "Hedwig and the Angry Inch" co-writer and star John Cameron Mitchell for a conversation about his new musical podcast, Anthem.
-Mitchell will also perform a song from the podcast live.
+Robin Young, co-host of Here & Now, interviewed "Hedwig and the Angry Inch" co-writer and star John Cameron Mitchell about his new musical podcast, Anthem.
+Mitchell was joined by Bryan Weller, who composed the music for the podcast.
+Mitchell also performed two songs (one from the podcast) live.

 From award-winning author and director John Cameron Mitchell ("Hedwig and the Angry Inch," "Shrill") and Bryan Weller, Anthem is an edgy anthology series produced by TOPIC (Missing Richard Simmons) that tells a unique American story through a distinct musical voice.